Condemned South Carolina killer chooses to be executed by firing squad

 In a confession, Sigmon said, “I couldn’t have her, I wasn’t going to let anybody else have her.”

-Sigmon would be the oldest of the 46 South Carolina inmates who have been executed since the death penalty was restarted in the U.S. in 1976.
+Sigmon would be the oldest of the 46 South Carolina inmates who have been executed since the death penalty was restarted in the United States in 1976.

 Sigmon’s lawyers have one last appeal, asking the state Supreme Court to stop his execution so a hearing can be held on their arguments that Sigmon’s trial lawyers were inexperienced and failed by not stopping his statement to the jury or fully bringing his mental illness or rough family life as a child before the jury as they asked for mercy.